LoreBadTime/8088-easy-builder/README.md

 CWSDPMI.EXE
 ```

-you need to pack them in a folder called 8088 like this
+and you need to pack them in a folder called 8088 like this
 ```
 /8088/as88.exe
 /8088/t88.exe